 - If hair washing is hard for either of you, forego that task during bath time, and instead set up regular trips to the salon.

 - Arrange a special excursion with the senior, such as a dinner date with a friend.
 Center bath time around getting ready for the occasion.

 - Seek the recommendations of a healthcare professional, who can advise your loved one in regards to the heightened risk of infection or skin problems without proper hygiene.
 Quite often, hearing from a dependable third party holds more weight than from family members.

 - Engage the services of a caregiver, allowing the senior the dignity of having personal care needs tended to by a professional, rather than a relative.

 At JFS Care, each of our caregivers is proficient in safe hygiene procedures for older adults, with specialized training to aid individuals diagnosed with dementia to feel safe with personal hygiene tasks, including creative approaches to safe bathing, skin, hair, and oral care, restroom assistance, and much more.
-We have trained, compassionate home care providers in Los Angeles and the surrounding communities; please see our full service area and contact us today.
-Contact us at (213) 383-2273 to learn more about one of the most trusted home health agencies in Los Angles and practical solutions to the concerns you and your loved one are facing with dementia care.
+Contact us at (213) 383-2273 to learn more about our top-rated memory care in Burbank, CA and the surrounding communities, and for practical solutions to the concerns you and your loved one are facing with dementia care.

 For our full service area, please click here.